Benny-JH-L/CPSC-441/assignments/a4/readme.txt

 and from Saskatchewan to British Columbia will have a distance of 1800 km but on the graph it will only display the Saskatchewan to British Columbia distance as it was added last.

+The graph images were saved from the program output, by clicking the floppy disk at the bottom left.